Eta Carinae: Luminosity

-Following the Great Eruption, Eta Carinae became self-obscured by the ejected material, resulting in dramatic reddening.
-This has been estimated at four magnitudes at visual wavelengths, meaning the post-eruption luminosity was comparable to the luminosity when first identified.
-Eta Carinae is still much brighter at infrared wavelengths, despite the presumed hot stars behind the nebulosity.
+Following the Great Eruption, η Carinae became self-obscured by the ejected material, resulting in dramatic reddening.
+This has been estimated at four magnitudes at visual wavelengths, meaning the post-eruption luminosity was comparable to the luminosity when first identified. η Carinae is still much brighter at infrared wavelengths, despite the presumed hot stars behind the nebulosity.
 The recent visual brightening is considered to be largely caused by a decrease in the extinction, due to thinning dust or a reduction in mass loss, rather than an underlying change in the luminosity.

 Temperature

-Until late in the 20th century, the temperature of Eta Carinae was assumed to be over 30,000 K because of the presence of high-excitation spectral lines, but other aspects of the spectrum suggested much lower temperatures and complex models were created to account for this.
+Until late in the 20th century, the temperature of η Carinae was assumed to be over 30,000 K because of the presence of high-excitation spectral lines, but other aspects of the spectrum suggested much lower temperatures and complex models were created to account for this.
 It is now known that the Eta Carinae system consists of at least two stars, both with strong stellar winds and a shocked colliding wind (wind-wind collision or WWC) zone, embedded within a dusty nebula that reprocesses 90% of the electromagnetic radiation into the mid and far infrared.
 All of these features have different temperatures.

 The powerful stellar winds from the two stars collide in a roughly conical WWC zone and produce temperatures as high as 100 MK at the apex between the two stars.
 This zone is the source of the hard X-rays and gamma rays close to the stars.
-Near periastron, as the secondary ploughs through ever denser regions of the primary wind, the colliding wind zone becomes distorted into a spiral trailing behind Eta Carinae B.
+Near periastron, as the secondary ploughs through ever denser regions of the primary wind, the colliding wind zone becomes distorted into a spiral trailing behind η Carinae B.

 The wind-wind collision cone separates the winds of the two stars.
 For 55–75° behind the secondary, there is a thin hot wind typical of O or Wolf–Rayet stars.
-This allows some radiation from Eta Carinae B to be detected and its temperature can be estimated with some accuracy due to spectral lines that are unlikely to be produced by any other source.
+This allows some radiation from η Carinae B to be detected and its temperature can be estimated with some accuracy due to spectral lines that are unlikely to be produced by any other source.
 Although the secondary star has never been directly observed, there is widespread agreement on models where it has a temperature between 37,000 K and 41,000 K.

-In all other directions on the other side of the wind-wind collision zone, there is the wind from Eta Carinae A, cooler and around 100 times denser than Eta Carinae B's wind.
+In all other directions on the other side of the wind-wind collision zone, there is the wind from η Carinae A, cooler and around 100 times denser than η Carinae B's wind.
 It is also optically dense, completely obscuring anything resembling a true photosphere and rendering any definition of its temperature moot.
 The observable radiation originates from a pseudo-photosphere where the optical density of the wind drops to near zero, typically measured at a particular Rossland opacity value such as 2/3.
 This pseudo-photosphere is observed to be elongated and hotter along the presumed axis of rotation.